 What makes podcasts interesting in terms of branding is the fact that they allow brands and independent hosts to deeply connect with a targeted audience via intimate conversations and stories.

 However, since they have an audio format, it can be more challenging to create a strong brand identity for a specific podcast.
-People are indeed more used to work on visual brand identities, forgetting that the audio aspect of brands can be extremely powerful.
+People are indeed more used to working on visual brand identities, forgetting that the audio aspect of brands can be extremely powerful.
 They can also create deep connections between individuals.

 Let’s now have a look at how the team behind La Poudre managed to create a consistent and powerful brand strategy for their podcast!

-Brand Purpose and Values:
+Brand purpose and values

 La Poudre is a feminist podcast where Lauren Bastide receives an inspiring woman, artist, activist, or politician for an intimate and deep conversation.